Superlinear Lower Bounds Based on ETH: Conclusion

-\end{itemize} Also, although this work does not focus on circuit lower bounds, we suggest that recent results connecting the existence of faster algorithms with circuit lower bounds \cite{Abboud:2016,Williams2014:nonuniform,Williams:2013,Viola:2014} could be applied to show that the existence of faster algorithms for $\logcircsat$ would imply new circuit lower bounds for $\cc{E}^{\NPTIME}$ as well as other complexity classes.
+In addition, although this work does not focus on circuit lower bounds, we suggest that recent results connecting the existence of faster algorithms with circuit lower bounds \cite{Abboud:2016,Williams2014:nonuniform,Williams:2013,Viola:2014} could be applied to show that the existence of faster algorithms for $\logcircsat$ would imply new circuit lower bounds for $\cc{E}^{\NPTIME}$ as well as other complexity classes.

-Finally, we leave the reader with the thought that the speed-up theorems for limited nondeterminism (Theorems~\ref{theorem:iterative1},~\ref{theorem:speedup}, and~\ref{theorem:parameterized-speedup}) might be a special case of a more general speed-up result connecting nondeterminism, alternation, and time.
+Finally, we leave the reader with the thought that the speed-up theorems for limited nondeterminism (Theorems~\ref{theorem:iterative1},~\ref{theorem:speedup}, and~\ref{theorem:parameterized-speedup}) might be special cases of a more general speed-up result connecting nondeterminism, alternation, and time.

 \paragraph{Acknowledgements} We greatly appreciate the help and suggestions that we received.
 We are especially grateful to Kenneth Regan and Jonathan Buss who shared a manuscript \cite{Buss:2014} on speed-up results relating time and space.
 We also thank Michael Fischer, Mike Paterson, and Nick Pippenger, who tracked down two manuscripts related to circuit simulations.
 In addition, we thank Karl Bringmann whose advice helped us to better align this work with recent advances in fine-grained complexity.
 Likewise, we recognize helpful discussions with Henning Fernau and all of the participants at the workshop on Modern Aspects of Complexity Within Formal Languages (sponsored by DFG).
-Finally, we very much appreciate all of the feedback from Joseph Swernofsky.
+Finally, we very much appreciate all of the feedback from Joseph Swernofsky, suggestions from Ryan Williams, and comments from anonymous referees.